 Merriam-Webster sheds a bit more light on it with this definition:

 : to cause to be at a loss as to what to say, think, or do : perplex

-However, people seem to use nonplussed to mean “indifferent” or “unconcerned” or sometimes even “disinterested”.
+However, people often use nonplussed to mean “indifferent” or “unconcerned” or sometimes even “disinterested”.